All Products

 print output_string

-Can a downstream node receive results from multiple assignment nodes?
+• Q: Can a downstream node be configured to receive results from multiple upstream assignment nodes?

 image

-The assignment node supports MaxCompute SQL, Python 2, and Shell.
-Some node types—including EMR Hive, Hologres SQL, EMR Spark SQL, AnalyticDB for PostgreSQL, ClickHouse SQL, and MySQL—have a built-in parameter assignment feature that provides the same functionality.
+A: The assignment node currently supports only MaxCompute SQL, Python 2, and Shell.
+Some nodes, such as EMR Hive, Hologres SQL, EMR Spark SQL, AnalyticDB for PostgreSQL, ClickHouse SQL, and MySQL nodes, have a built-in assignment parameter feature that serves the same purpose.